alexandertrefz/essence/packages/client/README.md

 because a declaration is only worth having if the calls it admits are the calls that work.
 An overloaded Method is `never` — which Overload a call means is decided by the Argument Types, which a JavaScript value does not carry.
-So is a callback Parameter, so is a nested `Optional` — both of its levels would be `undefined` — and so is a Type Parameter in an input position: a Type Parameter is a shape that has not been decided yet, and a value going *in* has to be built against a shape.
-A named Type whose members hit one of these refusals going in is spelled out at that Parameter, with the `never` on the member that is the mistake.
+So is a nested `Optional` — both of its levels would be `undefined` — and so is a Type Parameter in an input position: a Type Parameter is a shape that has not been decided yet, and a value going *in* has to be built against a shape.
+A named Type whose members read differently going in — a refusal among them, or a callback, whose own directions turn around — is spelled out at that Parameter, with the difference on the member it belongs to.
 Each refusal is declared in the words the boundary would have thrown, so what a reader is shown and what a caller would have been told are one sentence.